nyorain/nytl/README.md

 All headers were written as modular, independent and generic as possible.
 Most utilities can be used indenpendently from each other.
-The only required dependency is a compiler supporting full C++17 and its stl (this means no suppport for msvc at the moment).
+The only required dependency is a compiler supporting full C++17 and its STL.
 All files are licensed under the Boost License.

 ## Contributing